 To comply with legal processes or law enforcement requests

 To conduct or transact business as you have contracted us to do, as we, in our sole subjective discretion, deem reasonable

 You will have the opportunity to unsubscribe from any emails or correspondence by clicking “unsubscribe” in an email, or via your user account.
 Any opt out is not deemed valid until processed by Cyver, meaning that you may continue to receive emails in the interim.
 Cyver is not liable for problems with the opt-out process.
 You are solely responsible for verifying that you are opted out of any correspondence.

 Non-Personal Information – Cyver collects and uses non-personal information.
 This information includes any information not covered under “Personal Information” and/or does not identify the individual.
-This information includes but is not limited to IP address, search terms entered, ads clicked, browser and operating system, user interactions on the website, web pages visited by the user, user interaction with features, user content preferences and configuration, etc.
+This information includes but is not limited to application usage information, IP address, search terms entered, ads clicked, browser and operating system, user interactions on the website and app, web pages visited by the user, user interaction with features, user content preferences and configuration, etc.

 This information is not gathered with the intent to identify any user.
 It is used to:

 Develop the website and application based on user data and behavior

 Cyver utilizes Google Analytic.
 For more information about this third-party service and how Google Analytics uses your data, visit http://www.google.com/analytics/learn/privacy.html.

 Cyver is not configured to respond to DNT or “do not track” signals from web browsers.